WLT are working with Fundacion Biodiversa Colombia to save 260ha of lowland forest and wetlands.

 It’s vital that these acquisitions take place, and speedily, because agricultural development are increasingly encroaching on forest.

-How did supporters of the World Land Trust
+How did supporters of the World Land Trust – people like you & me – help in this achievement?

 The World Land Trust mobilised its supporters and inspired new ones to raise funds to support this land acquisition.
 It included 2018’s Big Match Fortnight Jungle for Jaguars campaign, and another Buy an Acre opportunity a few months after that.
 (The Big Match Fortnight normally comes in October when donations are matched for a specific appeal – it is incredible how much and how speedily this builds up.)